top of page

 Annual Plants & Flowers

-As can be derived from the nature of annual plant material, they only last one season and therefore need to be replanted every year.
+As can be derived from the name, annual plant material only lasts one season and therefore needs to be replanted every year.
 This leaves room for change every single season.
 Even if you were to plant the same type of annual flowers every year, this still requires throwing away the dead plants from last year and replacing them with new plants to tend to for the season.

 Perennial Plants & Flowers